Communication Working Group

 I am a young Professional (B.A.
 Language and Communication; M.A.
 European Studies) with several years of international working experience and deeper knowledge of non-government organisation (NGO) management, public relations, communication strategies in the field of sustainability.
 As a strong team player with experience in team leading, I love initiating and managing new projects with partners.
 I enjoy unconventional outreach communication activities and website maintenance.
 Lobbying for our projects has always been one of my strengths.

-Katja Legisa is the Digital Brussels Director at the Digital Leadership Institute, an international NGO with the mission is to bridge the gender gap and digital divide worldwide by educating, empowering and promoting greater participation of girls and women in strategic, innovative ESTEAM (entrepreneurship, science, technology, engineering, arts and mathematics) sectors.
-Ms. Legisa is also a Manager and program developer for the Female Tech Startup Incubator, where she leads women toward the creation of their own dreams
+Loredana is the Digital Brussels Development Director at the Digital Leadership Institute, an international NGO with the mission to bridge the gender gap and digital divide worldwide by educating, empowering and promoting greater participation of girls and women in strategic, innovative ESTEAM (entrepreneurship, science, technology, engineering, arts and mathematics) sectors.

 Christine Marlet, BE

 20 years European Public Affairs experience.
-Achieved recognition of organisations and effective impacts on European policies through sound scientific evidence and extensive communication campaigns using both digital and non-digital media’s-Coordinated a Life Programme on the recyclability of gypsum plasterboard with 17 partners between 2013 and 2016.
+Achieved recognition of organisations and effective impacts on European policies through sound scientific evidence and extensive communication campaigns using both digital and non-digital media’s.